xak2000/nomad/website/source/docs/drivers/rkt.html.md

 ## Client Configuration

 ~> Note: client configuration options will soon be deprecated.
 Please use [plugin options][plugin-options] instead.
-See the [plugin stanza][plugin-stanza] documentation for more information.
+See the [plugin block][plugin-block] documentation for more information.

 The `rkt` driver has the following [client configuration options](/docs/configuration/client.html#options):